MicrosoftDocs/entra-docs/docs/identity-platform/reference-third-party-cookies-spas.md

 A common form of user tracking is done by loading an iframe to third-party site in the background and using cookies to correlate the user across the Internet.
 Unfortunately, this pattern is also the standard way of implementing the [implicit flow](v2-oauth2-implicit-grant-flow.md) in single-page apps (SPAs).
 A browser that blocks third-party cookies to protect user privacy can also block the functionality of a SPA.

 Safari isn't alone in blocking third-party cookies to enhance user privacy.
-Brave blocks third-party cookies by default, and Google Chrome has announced that they will start blocking third-party cookies by default [in the future](https://privacysandbox.com/open-web/#the-privacy-sandbox-timeline).
+Brave blocks third-party cookies by default, and Chrome announced that they will start blocking third-party cookies by default [in the future](https://privacysandbox.com/open-web/#the-privacy-sandbox-timeline).

 The solution outlined in this article works in all of these browsers, or anywhere third-party cookies are blocked.